Overview of One Person Company (OPC) Registration

 - Address Proof: Proof of the listed office address is needed to confirm the site of the OPC.
 This can be a recent energy bill, lease or rent agreement, or any other government-issued document that clearly says the address and the name of the owner or the company.

 - Passport-size Photographs: Recent passport-sized pictures of the head are needed to finish the steps of the OPC application.
-These pictures are usually attached to different forms and applications filed to the MCA.
+These pictures are usually attached to different forms and applications filed with the MCA.

 Process of One Person Company Registration in India